embender/radial-gradient-demo/README.md

 Simple app demonstrating a RadialGradientBrush from Windows.UI.Composition.
-Need min.
-OS version 18362
+Must be targeting Windows 10 version 1903